gandhihitesh9/post-meta-data-manager/readme.txt

 **Added Taxonomoies Meta Manager**
 * Now you can handle all term or taxonomies meta fields values from term edit page.

+**Enabling the display of post meta data manager box by configuring the selected post type.**

 = Stunning Features: =